MerginMaps/docs/src/server/install/index.md

 If you follow previous steps, the admin panel for Ory Polis will be available at domain `http://localhost:8081` (the value in `SSO_SERVER_URL`).

 :::tip Domain for SSO Service
 We recommend running the Ory Polis server on a separate domain or subdomain to make it accessible to your users.
-The `deployment/enterprise/sso/sso-nginx.conf` file provides a reverse proxy configuration for running in a local environment.
+The `./sso/sso-nginx.conf` in the <GitHubRepo id="MerginMaps/server/blob/master/deployment/enterprise" desc="deployment folder" /> file provides a reverse proxy configuration for running in a local environment.
 For your production deployment, use HTTPS to serve the SSO service.
 See the `ssl-sso-nginx.conf` file in the <GitHubRepo id="MerginMaps/server/blob/master/deployment/" desc="deployment folder" />.
 :::